Change Management

 Control Center Global Update Results

-Global Updates for dashboards currently does not update widgets with the sheet summary.
+Global Updates for dashboards currently don’t update widgets with the sheet summary.

-If duplicate or blank values are found, the widget will break when you run a Global Update
+If duplicate or blank values are found, the widget breaks when you run a Global Update.

 Use one of the following options to structure your source data: